threefoldtech/home/contribution/operations_process.md

 ## Process products
-1. Bizdev agree on products
+1. BizDev / Stakeholders agree on products
 2. Stakeholders decide on priorities
 3. Roadmap created by architects
 4. Dev leads create story's in Github and link to roadmap story's in circles.